jlgascon/EmbeddedAI_Emotion_WebApp/README.md

-# EmbeddedAI_Emotion_WebApp
+# IBM_AI_Emotion_WebApp
-Leverages IBM Embedded AI services to perform emotion analysis on various text inputs
+Leverages IBM Python SDK AI services to perform emotion and other NLP analysis on various text inputs through RESTful API calls to an IBM Cloud Resource